 Migraines affect an estimated 38 million people, including children, in the United States alone.
 Worldwide, that total jumps to 1 billion.
 Migraine ranks number three among common illnesses in the world and number six among disabling illnesses.
-More than 90% of people who suffer from migraines are not able to function normally or work during an attack.
+More than 90% of people who suffer from migraines cannot function normally or work during an attack.

 A migraine attack is often debilitating and extremely painful.
 It is also challenging to stop once it starts.
-The best treatment for migraines is preventing them from ever occurring.
-Several methods work for some people, but chiropractic is a popular preventative measure that many people have found to help them be migraine free.
+The best treatment for migraines is to prevent them from ever occurring.
+Several methods work for some people, but chiropractic is a popular preventative measure that many people have found to help them be migraine-free.

 A severe headache is the first thing people think of regarding migraines, but there are other symptoms which include:

 Some migraineurs experience auras before an attack, usually around 20 to 60 minutes.
 This can give the patient time to take specific measures to stop the attack or minimize it.
-However, it is still a right course of action to incorporate certain activities into your lifestyle that can prevent migraines.
+However, it is still the right course of action to incorporate certain activities into your lifestyle to prevent migraines.

 Doctors don’t know the exact causes of migraines, but research does indicate that certain triggers can initiate an attack.
 Some of the more common migraine triggers include:

 - Foods Processed foods, salty foods, aged cheeses, and chocolate.

 - Beverages Coffee and other caffeinated drinks as well as alcohol (particularly wine)

 - Hormonal changes occur mainly in women, usually during menopause, menstruation, and pregnancy.